Impact of the COVID-19 pandemic on the performing arts: Comedy

-Despite (or because) live stand-up comedy ended early in the pandemic, comedians were perhaps the artists that adjusted most quickly to performing around COVID-19.
+Live stand-up comedy ended early in the pandemic, comedians managed to adjust their performance around COVID-19.
 Many used Instagram Live to reach audiences; front-facing camera comedy became the dominant form during the pandemic, replacing the comedy special.

 Adaptations

 Socially distanced performances

 Individual actors, such as Patrick Stewart and Sam Neill, entertained from isolation in order to "...be in this together and that this has to take the form of being apart", as Neill described his contribution of comedic relief.
-Stewart, a trained Shakespearian actor, broadcast himself reading one sonnet each day via Instagram, readings described as "more than light entertainment, they’re moments of connection".
+Stewart, a trained Shakespearian actor, broadcast himself reading one sonnet each day via Instagram, readings described as "more than light entertainment, they're moments of connection".
 The Sydney Theatre Company commissioned actors to film themselves at home discussing, then performing, a monologue from one of the characters they had previously played on stage.

 The original West End cast of Mamma Mia!, reunited via a group video call, sang "Thank You for the Music" in tribute to NHS and a cast member with coronavirus.
 Lin-Manuel Miranda and the cast of the musical Hamilton (including original performers Leslie Odom Jr., Anthony Ramos and Renée Elise Goldsberry) reunited on John Krasinski's Some Good News to surprise a nine-year-old girl named Aubrey who was a "superfan" of Hamilton but was unable to see the show due to the coronavirus.
 They also sang "Alexander Hamilton" for Aubrey.

 Kathy Lette presented a Zoom performance of The One Day of the Year with five actors performing from their homes.

 The Old Vic have announced a socially distanced performance of Lungs by Duncan Macmillan starring Claire Foy and Matt Smith to be performed live from the Old Vic stage and relayed on-line to a ticketed audience of the same size as Old Vic's usual capacity.

 The Royal Opera House had its first performance on 13 June, which was broadcast via YouTube and BBC Radio 3.
 The performance included classical music and a new dance by Wayne McGregor.

 Many ballet companies ran classes via Zoom to their dancers which were also broadcast.
 Ballet dancers, including principal dancer with the American Ballet Theatre, James B. Whiteside and Isabella Boylston, as well as the artistic director and a lead principal dancer of the English National Ballet Tamara Rojo, offered live classes on social media.

 Musicians had performed at-home concerts during quarantine.

 The Maltings Theatre, St Albans performed an interactive production of Twelfth Night with both cast and audience being Zoom participants.

 The Original Theatre Company announced a performance of Birdsong using live performance and video tech as a fundraiser for The Royal British Legion directed by Alastair Whatley.